cleentfaar/slack-cli/README.md

 Command-line application for interacting with the Slack API.
 Provides commands for all of the API methods currently available.

 **NOTE:** If your project is built on top of the Symfony Framework, consider using the bundle I created for it [here](https://github.com/cleentfaar/CLSlackBundle).
-Once installed, the commands are smart enough to use the token you have configured in the bundle, so you don't have to repeat it for every command.

 [![Build Status](https://secure.travis-ci.org/cleentfaar/slack-cli.svg)](http://travis-ci.org/cleentfaar/slack-cli)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/cleentfaar/slack-cli/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/cleentfaar/slack-cli/?branch=master)